r-grandorder/tri-hermes/en/pages/Lostbelt/tunguska.md

 Shadow of Daji, are you prepared for this?

 **Taigong:**
-You seem to have changed your auraconsiderably—
+You seem to have changed your aura considerably—

 **Taigong:**
 Maybe you've changed your perfume?
 Though I can't fathom why I would ask.